Alvin Harper: Dallas Cowboys

-Harper was selected by the Dallas Cowboys in the first round (12th overall) of the 1991 NFL Draft, in order to find a receiving partner for starter Michael Irvin.
+In the 1991 NFL draft, the Dallas Cowboys sought a receiving partner for starter Michael Irvin and selected Harper in the first round (12th overall).
 As a rookie, he caught 20 passes for 326 yards and one touchdown, helping Dallas finish 11–5, its first winning season since 1985.
 He missed the seventh game against the Cincinnati Bengals with a neck injury.

 In 1992, he rushed once for 15 yards and caught 35 passes for 562 yards and four touchdowns.
+He also recorded an interception at Denver Broncos when he, as an extra defender, picked off a Hail Mary by Tommy Maddox at the end of the first half.
 He probably had the signature play of his career during the NFC Championship against the San Francisco 49ers, catching a slant route for 70 yards, setting up the Cowboys on the 10-yard line and sealing the win.
 He also caught a 45-yard touchdown from quarterback Troy Aikman during the 52–17 victory over the Buffalo Bills in Super Bowl XXVII, after which he dunked the ball over the goal post crossbar.

 Tampa Bay Buccaneers

 On March 8, 1995, Harper signed a lucrative free agent contract with the Tampa Bay Buccaneers based on his big play ability and championship experience.
 Though he had a career-high 46 receptions for 633 yards and 2 touchdowns in his first season in Tampa, he was not able to live up to his free agent billing.
 He missed the first 3 games of the season because of a left sprained medial collateral ligament and a sprained left ankle he suffered in the first preseason game against the New York Jets.
-He clinched a 14-6 win in the fourth game against the Washington Redskins with a touchdown reception in the final 6 minutes.
+He clinched a 14–6 win in the fourth game against the Washington Redskins with a touchdown reception in the final 6 minutes.
 His best game came against the Cincinnati Bengals with 6 receptions for 117 yards and no touchdowns.

 In 1996, he appeared in 12 games with 7 starts, registering 19 receptions for 289 yards and one touchdown.
 His top receiving game came in the third game against the Denver Broncos, making 2 receptions for 77 yards and one touchdown.
 He had 4 receptions for 41 yards and no touchdowns in the fifth game against the Detroit Lions.
 Harper was replaced with Robb Thomas in the second half of the sixth game against the Minnesota Vikings and would lose his job as the starter at wide receiver.
 He would start once more in the season finale against the Chicago Bears, in place of an injured Thomas.

 On June 10, 1997, he was released before the start of the season.
 During his two years in Tampa he was slowed by injuries and played in only 25 games, where he caught 65 passes for 922 yards and three touchdowns.